Dairy-Free Chocolate Peanut Butter Ice Cream

 The bowl of your ice cream maker must be frozen in order to churn the ice cream!

-Important tip: When using an ice cream maker it is crucial that you turn the machine on before you pour the mixture into it!
+Turn the ice cream maker on before you pour the mixture into it.
 Pouring ice cream into an already moving container ensures that it will not freeze to the bottom or sides, which could hinder the churning process by preventing the machine from rotating.

 When your Dairy-Free Chocolate Peanut Butter Ice Cream forms a ball and no longer has a liquid consistency, it is done!
 At this point it could become so thick that the ice cream maker stops rotating, which is another indicator that it’s ready!